kurren/ai-bots-crawlers/README.md

 Connection: keep-alive</code>

 ### A Warning note
-I'm not a computer scientist, neither a sys admin, nor a front/back end developer -- I'm sure there are better way to achieve the same thing, the solution presented here works for me; use it at your own risk.
+I'm not a computer scientist, neither a sys admin, nor a front/back end developer -- I'm sure there are better ways to achieve the same thing, the solution presented here works for me; use it at your own risk.